All Episodes

 The only other explanation is that he gets off on it.

-That's the only other person.
+That's the only other thing.

-He likes to sit on the chair in the hotel.
+He likes to sit in the chair.

-The extra chair in the hotel room.
+The extra chair himself in the hotel.

 Sam Hyde still wins.

-Sam Hyde does keep winning and I don't want to make that segment, but I'll just say I wouldn't be surprised if, whether in six months or six years.
+And I don't want to make that segment, but I'll just say I wouldn't be surprised if, whether in six months or six years, obviously we don't want him to.

-We are essentially in a good way shaming him to change his ways because he's led down a very dark path.
+We are essentially, in a good way, shaming him to change his ways because he's led down a very dark path.

 Yeah.